Guidance on the “Covid 19 vaccine”

 Please refer to this page for our best current opinion on vaccination which we have written in an FAQ style.
 This is aimed ONLY at patients of our office.
 It will be reviewed when new information is available.

 - We have had many calls about our stance on vaccination.
 Over half the patients who talk to us express reservation about vaccination.
 Our stance is clear – we support vaccination of the population in a tiered fashion based on risk of a poor outcome from the virus.

 - We are advising in line with the BSR advice.
-(Specifically, we do not fully agree with the position of the National Advisory Committee on Immunization).
 We believe lack of data is not a reason to avoid vaccination, and that extrapolating our experience with other vaccines is sensible.

 - This information is primarily aimed at patients with rheumatoid arthritis, psoriatic arthritis, and autoimmune diseases such as SLE, scleroderma, polymyalgia (i.e. patients likely to be on the medications listed below).